-If you plan to visit us with a group of more than 10 folks, please give us a heads up with as much advance notice as possible so that we can make sure that we are staffed appropriately and can provide the best service possible.
+If you plan to visit us with a group of 10 or more folks, please go to our Event Request page and fill out the provided form.
+We want to make sure that we are staffed appropriately in order to provide the best service possible.

 Do you have Wi-Fi?

 Why don’t you fill or sell Growlers?